kristate/krackinfo/README.md

 # Krack Info
 Information Regarding KRACK

+## Unless a known patch has been applied, assume that all WPA2 enabled Wi-fi devices are attackable.

+## Attacks that can be made (できること)
+* Adversary can decrypt arbitrary packets.
+* Adversary can replay broadcast and multicast frames.
+* Adversary can both decrypt and inject arbitrary packets. *(TKIP or GCMP ONLY)*
+* Adversary can force the client into using a predictable all-zero encryption key. *(ANDROID 6.0+ and LINUX)*

+## Attacks that can not be made (できないこと)
+* Adversary can not recover WPA password.
+* Adversary can not inject packets. *(AES-CCMP ONLY)*

 # Vendor Response

 | Vendor          | Official Response                                           | Comment                                                                                                                                                                                                                                                                           | Last Checked | Last Updated |